AI Search Visibility Playbook: Proven Strategies for Brand Reach

 Strategy 6: Co-Citation Beats Differentiation

 I discovered a marketing paradox.
 You want to stand out.
 You want to say "We are better than legacy."
-The AI hates this.
+AI systems do not reward that as much as teams expect.

-The AI acts as a diplomat.
+The AI acts like a diplomat.
 It says: "Salesforce is powerful, while [Brand X] is agile."
-It never says "Brand X is bad."
+It rarely says "Brand X is bad."

 If you write attack content, you are invisible.
 The AI ignores negative signals.
 If you write co-citation content, you win.